d-fine/DatalandMCP/README.md

 ### Configure LibreChat

 LibreChat can be configured via a `librechat.yaml` file in the project root.
-The DatalandMCP server is already configured.
 The following steps illustrate how to connect an Azure OpenAI model to LibreChat.

+The DatalandMCP server is already configured and LibreChat expects the server to run on port 8001.

 **Note**: A separate file `.env.librechat` contains the environment variables needed for LibreChat.
 They do not contain private secrets and do not need to be modified.